 Like most women, I have raised my voice along with the chorus and posted my #MeToo hashtag.
 Like a lot of women, sexual assault entered my life as a child.
 And it hasn’t ever left.
 It’s like an all too familiar force that you just can’t push out of your life.
 So I raise my battle cry too, because this shouldn’t be status quo.
 But so many women have admitted to feeling like their experiences are not enough to stand with the #MeToo voices.
 We, as women, have come to accept these things as a part of life.
 Some feel like it doesn’t count if they are merely made to feel insignificant or uncomfortable.
 Like, if they weren’t touched, then their experience was irrelevant.

 There is a man in my office building (whom our company has done work with) that has never used my name.
 I am forever “Honey” or “Sweetie”.
 I didn’t think twice about it.
 My father, on the other hand, got livid about the disrespect.
 His exact words were “Doesn’t the dip-shit know that you are a professional?”
 My father is 100% correct.
 I am a professional and this man would not address a male contemporary with pet names in a professional setting.
-But I am a woman, so to him it is ok.
+But I am a woman, so to him it is acceptable.
 And I allowed it.
-I am so used to that treatment that I didn’t even notice.
+I am so accustomed to that treatment, I didn’t even notice.
 I am so used to men challenging my intelligence or command of my profession, that I make jokes about it.
-There is also the aggressive behavior from men that wouldn’t take “No” for an answer in bars over the years.
+There is the aggressive behavior from men that wouldn’t take “No” for an answer in bars over the years.
 I would explain that I was married.
 They would still push.
 I would laugh it off and try to exit the situation.
 I think all women know the feeling of a man pressing himself against you on a dance floor without permission as you look over at your girlfriend and plead to move to another area of the floor.
 We don’t fight.
 We laugh.
 We don’t call out the behavior.
 We diffuse the situation.
 We enable.

 This disregard isn’t relegated to strangers or professional acquaintances.
 I have had many men in my life that didn’t respect my boundaries.
 I would express them clearly, but the men would push.
-Some men push those boundaries aggressively, others make subtle adjustments that just wear you down over time.
+Some men push those boundaries aggressively, others make subtle adjustments that wear you down over time.
 The result is still the same- your boundaries don’t matter.
 Men have needs.
-And I acquiesced more times than I would like to admit.
-I allowed the behavior.
+I acquiesced more times than I would like to admit.
+Allowed the behavior.
 Sometimes because I was afraid.
 Sometimes because I thought it was love.
-Sometimes because they were so good at manipulation that I didn’t realize that they had bent my will until years later.
+Sometimes because they were so good at manipulation that I didn’t realize they had bent my will until years later.

 I cannot speak for all women.
 I do not presume to have an understanding of all experiences or all perspectives.
 But I know my own.
-And I know that my experiences as a child shaped my view of myself.
+I know that my experiences as a child shaped my view of myself.
 Of the world.
 Of what to endure.
 When I was 10, I was molested by someone close to my family.
 No one knew the events that transpired until years later.
 Because I felt guilty.
 I was afraid.
 Victim guilt, victim blaming, came from my core.
 Did I do something to entice him?
 I didn’t say no, so does that mean I wanted it?
 Would my mom get mad at me if I told her?
 The reality is, I was a child and I had no idea how to properly handle the situation.
 A person that was an authority to me was telling me what to do.
 I didn’t know how to say no. I didn’t know how to reject that authority, to realize it was a blatant abuse of power that should not be accepted.
 I didn’t want it.
 I didn’t do anything to “deserve” it.
 But that child, she didn’t know that.
 And it weighed on her for years.